The Jive Aces: "The Jive Aces Big Beat Revue", The Aldwych Theatre and theatre tours

-In September 2022 the band announced their return to The Aldwych Theatre with their "Not Quite Christmas Show".
+In December 2022 the band returned to The Aldwych Theatre with their "Not Quite Christmas Show".

+The band continues to tour UK theatre's annually usually at the beginning of the year.

 Recordings

-The band has released 11 studio albums, plus two EPs and various singles and contributions to compilation albums.
+The band has released 12 studio albums, plus two EPs and various singles and contributions to compilation albums.

 The band's 1999 album "Planet Jive", their second to be recorded in the United States, was released at the legendary Hollywood Palladium in Los Angeles with a spectacular show featuring an expanded eight piece brass section and support from Red and the Red Hots.

 On 1 June 2015, the band released their ninth studio album Spread a Little Happiness, featuring the single "La Dolce Vita", "Smile", "L.O.V.E" and nine other tracks including five original songs.
 This album, along with all of the band's releases since 2005, was recorded at Mad Hatter Studios in Los Angeles, CA. Most of their recent recording projects have been done with Grammy winning mixer/engineers Brian Vibberts and Buck Snow.